dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 To further check our conclusions, we may experiment with additional types of datasets, possibly with larger treatments domain.
 An interesting question is whether the effectiveness of these methods remain decent even when increasing the number of treatments.
 As follows from the results and in the spirit of [6], extending the experiments with matching algorithms may be a good future direction as well.
-Specifically, we can match subjects with other distances types (e.g., Mahalanobis distance), and choose other method for enforcing common support.
+Specifically, we can match subjects with other distances types (e.g., Mahalanobis distance), and choose other methods for enforcing common support.
 Then we could compare these results to the specialized (multi treatment) matching algorithms introduced in [6].
 Another method which we have not explored yet, is to train $k$ causal forests [7] for each treatment group, which can be compared to [8] who provided an extension for causal forest to multiple treatment setting.